Frequently Asked Questions about Champions Oncology

 Please remember that each tumor is unique and therefore the time taken might be more or less than the averages quoted here.

 Another way of asking this question is:

 We have conducted 118 individual drug tests in our Champions TumorGraft PDX Models and compared the results to actual clinical outcomes.
 Of the 85 tests where a drug was shown to reduce growth in the PDX model, 74 of those drugs also worked in reducing the growth of the tumor in the patient.
 This means that when the ChampionsTumorGraft test identifies a drug that reduces growth, 95 percent of the time, those same drugs give some benefit to the patient.

 Generally speaking, yes, we can test off-label drugs and drugs that are not typically considered for your tumor type, but we prefer to first try drugs that are readily available to patients and that have shown some clinical effect in your tumor type.
 The decision to test an off-label drug would only be made after discussion with your oncologist.

 DNA sequencing gives us information on the genetic makeup of a tumor, including which genes are different (mutated) from those found in normal tissue.
-This can help us decide which drugs we should be testing against your TumorGraft.
+This can help us decide which drugs we should be testing against your PDX model.
 There are some cancer drugs available that will only work if certain mutations are present in your tumor.
-The TumorGraft is the technology we use to test those different cancer drugs to determine which ones have the best chance of helping you.
+Champions TumorGraft technology is what we use to test those different cancer drugs to determine which ones have the best chance of helping you.

 General Patient Questions

 As you can see from the graph below, Champions’ experience with different tumor types varies, but has increased substantially in recent years and continues to grow with each passing year.
 However, we also recognize that every tumor is unique, and so Champions continues to work hard to ensure that we understand as much as possible about your specific tumor, to better guide your treatment decisions.